Shannon-Goddard/mission-mischief/PROJECT_SUMMARY.md

 # Mission Mischief - Project Summary

-## Current Status: PHASE 5 COMPLETE - LIVE PRODUCTION SYSTEM
+## Current Status: PHASE 2 - FEATURE POLISH

 ### Overview
 Mission Mischief is a real-world scavenger hunt game where players complete hilarious missions in public places, earn badges, and compete on leaderboards.
 The system uses social media hashtag scraping to track player activity and points.